ElectronicCats/Minino/firmware/README.md

 0x7668,5a:d2:cf:46:fc:ae:75:d7,0xffff,16,-25,No,Data,4.130518,4.130518,1907.400024,1.500000,,,Zigbee
 ```
 # Thread

+> [!WARNING]
+> **Deprecated component**: Thread/OpenThread components are deprecated in newer versions of Minino and only work in versions prior to 1.1.13.0.
+These components are not available in newer versions.
+>
+> **To use Thread/OpenThread components**: If you need to use Thread/OpenThread functionality, you must checkout the version 1.1.13.0 using:
+> ```bash
+> git checkout 1.1.13.0
+> ```

 - **DestinationPAN**: Destination from the source
 - **Destination**: Destination short address
 - **ExtendedSource**: Extended source address from the source